Student Poster Award

 1995 Brenda J. Baker and Maria A. Liston

-1994 George R. Miller and James S. Oliver
+1994 George R. Milner, James S. Oliver, and Erich Schroeder

 Dennis E. Lewarch and Laura S. Phillips (Organizers, Outstanding Poster Symposium)